 Fax (661) 253-8483

-After Hours and Weekends A Henry Mayo Newhall Memorial Hospital media relations professional is on-call 24-hours a day, seven days a week for urgent media inquiries.
-The on-call media relations person can be paged at (661) 222-4359.
+After Hours and Weekends A Henry Mayo Newhall Hospital media relations professional is on-call 24-hours a day, seven days a week for urgent media inquiries.
+The on-call media relations person can be reached at (661) 713-1680.

-For non-urgent inquiries and requests, please call the Public Relations Coordinator at (661) 200-1305 or the department main number at (661) 200-1300 and leave a message.
+For non-urgent inquiries and requests, please call the department main number at (661) 200-1300.
 We will respond as quickly as possible.

 Release of Patient’s General Condition and Location In accordance with the federal Health Insurance Portability and Accountability Act of 1996 (HIPAA), information about a patient’s general condition and location of an inpatient, outpatient or emergency department patient may be released only if the inquiry specifically identifies the patient by name and the patient is not a minor (under the age of 18).